Lyndogwin/Sisodil-Discord-Bot/Sisodil/README.txt

 Main application file is sisodil.js

-Primary commands are in the commands folder and Mobile_suit class is within node moduals.
+Primary commands are in the commands folder and Mobile_suit class is within node modules.